-Figure 8-3 scenarios of EMS for public buildings
+Figure 8-3 scenario of the user-side EMS system for public buildings

-8.3 EMS for factory cases
+8.3 User-side EMS system for factory cases

-A large portion of energy is consumed by factories such as steel, mining, petroleum, chemicals, metallurgy, tobacco, food processing and textile manufacturing, etc.
+A large portion of energy is consumed by factories such as steel, mining, petroleum, chemicals, metallurgy, tobacco, food processing, textile manufacturing, etc.

 Due to lack of technologies and money, the energy consumption information of many factories, especially small and medium-sized enterprises, is still collected and managed manually.
-As for many large-scale and energy-intensive industries, EMS is still in its early stage,
+As for many large-scale and energy-intensive industries, the user-side EMS system is still in its early stage,

-EMS system for factory manages multiple energy resources with large-scale distribution.
-For example, in a coal mine, there are a large amount of devices (e.g., central pump, winches, shearers, coal feeders, belt conveyors and air compressors) which are located at different places.
+The EMS system for factory manages multiple energy resources with large-scale distribution.
+For example, in a coal mine, there are a large amount of devices (e.g., central pump, winches, shearers, coal feeders, belt conveyors and air compressors) which are located at different places and are powered by different resources (e.g., coal, electricity and gas).
+Diversified data must be collected.

-The volume of the data related energy consumption is very high and the data types are different.
-For instance, in a coal mine, different types of resources, e.g., coal, electricity and gas, are used.
-The data of each resources has different format.

 What is more, the energy saving decisions are influenced by some policies such as government’s subsidy or other incentive mechanism, and mandatory regulations.
-The security of EMS related data and information is also critical.
+The security of the EMS related data and information is also critical.

-EMS is helpful for finding the composition of energy use, predicting the trend of energy consumption.
-Besides, the accurate data collected by EMS can be used by energy suppliers such as power companies to improve the efficiency, reliability, and sustainability of the production and distribution of electricity.
+The EMS system is helpful for finding the composition of energy use, predicting the trend of energy consumption.
+Besides, the accurate data collected by the EMS system can be used by energy suppliers such as power companies to improve the efficiency, reliability, and sustainability of the production and distribution of electricity.
 It can also be used by regulators to make better energy related polices.

-General Requirements for EMS
+General Requirements for user-side EMS system

-Several basic requirements of energy management service are given, including device management, data acquisition, policies management, energy consumption analysis, and decisions implementation.
+Several basic requirements of the user-side EMS system are given, including device management, data acquisition, policies management, energy consumption analysis, and decisions implementation.

 9.1 Requirements for device management

-DM-01: The user-side EMS system is required to manage energy consumption equipment, meter devices, and control devices.
+DM-01: The user-side EMS system is required to register and deregister energy consumption equipment, metering devices and controlling devices.

-DM-02: The user-side EMS system is required to register and deregister energy consumption equipment, metering devices and controlling devices.
+DM-02: The user-side EMS system is required to maintain attribute information of energy consumption equipment, meter devices, and control devices.

 DM-03: The user-side EMS system is required to associate the energy consumption equipment with the corresponding metering device(s) and control device(s).

-DM-04: The user-side EMS system is required to use the device attribute information for energy consumption calculation and optimization.

-DM-05: The user-side EMS system is required to maintain attribute information of energy consumption equipment, meter devices, and control devices.

 9.2 Requirements for data acquisition

-DA-01: The user-side EMS system is required to collect the energy consumption data for each energy consumption equipment or each device group.
+DA-01: The user-side EMS system is required to collect and store the energy consumption data for each energy consuming device or device group.

-DA-02: The user-side EMS system is required to provide the raw data as well as pre-processed data for further energy consumption calculation, optimization, and device management.
+DA-02: The user-side EMS system is required to provide the raw data as well as pre-processed data for further energy consumption calculation, optimization, and device control.

-DA-03: The user-side EMS system is required to provide at least one kind of communication mechanism (i.e., manually or automatically) to support metering data collection.
+DA-03: The user-side EMS system is required to support at least one kind of mechanism (i.e., manual or automatical) of metering data collection.

-DA-04: The user-side EMS system is required to implement a metering adaptation layer which supports various data collection mechanisms, such as remote and manual meter reading.
+DA-04: The user-side EMS system is recommended to implement a metering adaptation layer which supports various data collection mechanisms, such as remote and manual meter reading.

-DA-05: The user-side EMS system is recommended to include the consumption of natural gas, wood, coal and other energy resources as energy consumption data, if applicable.DA-06: The user-side EMS system is recommended to keep track of the change of the energy consumption for one device or device group after applying each control command.DA-07: The user-side EMS system is recommended to collect environmental data periodically.
+DA-05: The user-side EMS system is recommended to include the consumption of electricity, natural gas, wood, coal, gasoline, diesel and other energy resources as energy consumption data, if applicable.

+DA-06: The user-side EMS system is recommended to collect environmental data periodically.